A Seaworthy Modern Family Home Built to Withstand the Elements

 Another key reason Patterson can avoid budget shocks is his insistence on always using the highest quality materials, mechanical systems, and products.

-He explains that building this close to the ocean means they’re effectively building a boat, and the high-quality exterior finish materials that come standard in a Patterson custom home reflect it.
+He explains that building this close to the ocean means they’re effectively building a boat, and the high-quality exterior finish materials that come standard in a Patterson custom home reflect that.
 Not only does this approach create houses that last for generations, and reduce cost overrides or change orders if clients want, say, frameless glass shower enclosures, but it means Patterson’s employees don’t have to constantly upsell.

 “Brass hardware and copper or zinc flashing, for example, are the only materials that can withstand the salt air and wet environment here,” Patterson says.
 “But the cost is four times as much as standard specs, so clients can get worried.
 But I just do all-inclusive pricing for durable finishes, so everyone on my team knows what to order and no one has to sell upgrades.
 It’s an assembly line for high-end.”